ua-gist-open-source/geoserver-osm-styled/README.md

 This section serves as an alternate method for [The OSM PostGIS Database](https://github.com/geosolutions-it/osm-styles#the-osm-postgis-database) from the osm-styles README.
 Essentially, we are going to run `imposm` with:
 - volume mapping containing the `imposm/mapping.yml` file from the osm-styles repo
-- volume mapping containing the `iceland-latest.osm.pbf` file
+- same volume mapping containing the `iceland-latest.osm.pbf` file
 - on the `gist604b` network so it can communicate with our postgis instance

 #### Bonus experience (the hard option)